bertmelis/espMqttClient/.github/ISSUE_TEMPLATE/bug_report.md

 Do you use an IDE (Arduino, Platformio...)?
 Which version of the Arduino framework?

+Please include any debug output and/or decoded stack trace if applicable.

 **Expected behaviour**
 A clear and concise description of what you expected to happen.